ESCAPE FROM MOGADISHU (Blu-ray Review)

 When war finally breaks out in Mogadishu, both ambassadors - along with colleagues and family members - are trapped in their embassies and unable to communicate with their prospective countries to arrange flights out of the country.
 With chaos and violence erupting in the streets, even venturing outside is risky.
 The situation in the North Korean embassy is especially dire…diabetic ambassador Rim Yong-su (Heo Joon-ho) is out of insulin and they’re low on food.
 After the building is invaded and ransacked by rebels, he has no choice but to risk taking everyone to the South Korean embassy with the hope of finding protection.
 This doesn’t sit well with his hot-headed intelligence officer, Tae Joon-ki (Koo Kyo-hwan).

 |"Damn!
-You just took-out a Bookmobile!"|
+You just took-out a Bookmobile!"

 Escape from Mogadishu does a great job establishing its characters and the setting’s precarious political climate.
-Somewhat surprisingly, the first act is often quite funny, particularly depicting some of the sillier aspects of diplomacy.
+The first act is often surprisingly funny, particularly depicting some of the sillier aspects of diplomacy.
 Somalia looks like an awful place to be a foreign diplomat even before all hell breaks loose.
 When it does, the film deftly shifts tonal gears as it throws everyone in harm’s way.
 The scenes of violent conflict are vivid, intense and - in the case of atrocities committed by both rebels and the Somali military - sometimes infuriating.
 Director Ryoo Seung-wan maintains a constant level of tension - even during the quieter moments - but the highlight of the film is the climactic car chase.
 Packed into four cars reinforced with make-shift shields, everyone desperately races to reach the Italian embassy with both rebels and police in pursuit.
 As action set-pieces go, it’s a masterful sequence.

 I don’t know how much of this is an accurate depiction of what actually transpired, nor do I really care.
 Almost epic in scope, Escape from Mogadishu is an gripping human drama that also happens to be a hell of an action film.
 Engaging characters - performed by a solid ensemble cast - ensure our investment in their dire circumstances.
 Fast-paced and compelling, this is well-worth checking out.